SPICExLAB/spice-lab.org/README.md

 ## Updating Team Profiles

 1. **Profile information:**:
 Team profiles are stored in the ```src/content/people/team.json``` file.
 Each team member is represented as an object in the JSON array.
-To update or add a profile, edit this file and follow the structure
+To update or add a profile, edit this file and follow the structure in the Json.

 2. **Adding Headshots:**
 Save the headshot image in the ```src/content/people/headshots/``` directory.
-Ensure the photo field in the team.json file matches the filename of the headshot.
+Ensure the photo field in the team.json file matches the filename and path of the headshot.

 ## Adding Projects and Publications
 Projects and publications are stored as MDX files in the ```src/content/projects/``` directory.
-Each project should have its own subdirectory containing an index.mdx file (this will create a project page for it) and any related images.
+Each project should have its own subdirectory containing an index.mdx file (this will create a project page for it, so that you can add more content to show your work) and any related images.

 ```
 src/content/projects/YourProjectName/